These 8 Foods May Be the Most Likely to Trigger Arthritis Flares

 According to the Arthritis Foundation, the jury is still out regarding coffee’s effect on RA symptoms.
 Some older studies indicate an increased risk of the autoimmune condition, while others find no correlation.
 One thing we do know is that coffee does contain the antioxidant polyphenol, which can help fight free radicals in the body.
 The key (as with most things), the Arthritis Foundation recommends, is moderation: no more than one to two cups a day is probably best.

 Gluten, a sticky protein found in wheat and related grains, such as barley and rye, can promote inflammation in some people.
 (Oats are gluten free but can get contaminated while being processed, so check the label.)
 Those who have celiac disease, an autoimmune disorder in which gluten prompts the body to literally attack and injure the digestive tract, should go 100 percent gluten free.
 People with arthritis who have gluten intolerance, a less serious condition that can still trigger inflammation and other symptoms, may also want to cut out out gluten.
 New York-based registered dietitian and health expert Joy Bauer, suggests that people with certain types of arthritis, such as rheumatoid arthritis, get tested for celiac disease.
 Both celiac disease and RA are autoimmune diseases and often occur together, she says.
+Here are some surprising foods that contain gluten.

 Alcohol doesn’t just impact liver function, it also disrupts interactions between other organs, potentially causing inflammation.
 Although some research suggests that red wine can help to keep the heart, muscles, and joints healthy, a study at the University of North Carolina at Chapel Hill published in Alcoholism, Experimental and Clinical Research found that excessive use of alcohol increases the production of inflammatory cytokines in the body.
 Stick with a maximum of one glass a day for women, two for men.
 (Don’t miss these 34 things you need to know about arthritis.)